alexpolt/alexpolt.github.io/src/motivation.md

 <!-- md bug of not closing list if the first letter is space -->

-  Also pay attention, that an unresolved gf/bf question can be a serious distraction.
-You won't even realize that what's bothering you is your primary instinct.
+> Try to find something that makes you feel alive

+  If you've went through all of the above and still struggling with finding a reason to live, then try hard to realize your purpose in this world.
+Family, kids, business?
+Why not.

   Personally, I have given a lot time to thinking about the primary motives in life.
 For me money means not that much, I have no ambitions either.
 I love science, I am curious about physics and space, but all that wasn't enough to answer the question of why I should do my best in life and work.

-  First, I realized that what drives most of us is the pursuit of power.
+  I also realized that what drives most of us is the pursuit of power.
 It is very much like an RPG game where players do their best to earn levels, that in turn empower players to do greater things.
 The same is in our daily life: we learn and work hard to gain additional abilities that will increase our power over this world.
 That power makes our life easier and happier.
 One could notice that is very rational behaviour.
-It allows us to have a certain place in a pyramid of human relations.
+It allows us to get a better place in a people hierarchy.

-  Thinking more on the subject I have found a rational reason for me to try to work hard.
-It makes a lot of sense in my opinion to create new products and technologies that did not exist in the World before.
+  For me personally it makes a lot of sense to create new products and technologies that did not exist in the World before.
 Something creative, innovative, not necessarily perfect.
 Guess that is what I would  be doing in a Minecraft session.
 And also maybe having occasional fun, just to remind myself the beauty of the World we live in.